All are self-fertile but get high production with 2 different varieties. All blueberries bloom in a 2 week window and cross pollinate.

-Earliblue: the first plants to produce, heavy yields, great flavor, medium size berries.
+Earliblue: The first plants to produce, heavy yields, great flavor, medium size berries.
 4-5’ tall.
-SOLD OUT

 Sunshine Blue: Evergreen!
 This beautiful plant not only adds interest to the winter garden, it offers exceptionally tasty fruit to the summer garden.
 Easy to grow and hardy to 0 degrees.
 Grows to 3-4’ tall and requires minimal pruning.
 Baking. (they don’t explode!)
 Another favorite!

-Chandler: - With fruit the size of cherries and surprisingly delicious flavor, Chandler is clearly the world’s largest blueberry.
+Chandler: With fruit the size of cherries and surprisingly delicious flavor, Chandler is clearly the world’s largest blueberry.
 Ripens over 6 weeks.
 The bush is vigorous with large, dark green foliage and a slightly spreading habit to 5- 6 feet.
-Short supply for 2016.
-SOLD OUT

 Spartan: Spartan features one of the most attractive and best flavored berries of any cultivar.
 It is light blue, very large (often covering a quarter) with a delicious tangy sweet flavor.
 It is an easy to pick upright bush reaching 5-6 feet at maturity.
 The large glossy green leaves turn orange and yellow in the fall.
 Slow to establish, but worth the wait!
 Prefers well-drained sandy loam with lots of organic matter.

 Jersey: Older, widely grown variety.
 Easy to grow, heavy producing late season variety.
 This bush grows quite large, often reaching 7 feet at maturity.
 The dark blue, small to medium sized fruit is very sweet and a favorite for baking.
 A reliable producer year after year.

 Pink Lemonade: Fruit is pink, sweet and plant is robust.
 Excellent flavor, great for color change up in fruit salads.
 A new variety in our garden, so not a lot of history with this one, other than it tastes great!